FCAPelizza/ChemE-Stuff/README.md

 I hope you find them as useful as they were to me.

-For any code improvement and advices please email me at fcapelizza@gmail.com, I'm new to GitHub and your request may lay unseen for tons of time, so, until I become less shitty at this, please email me.
+For any code improvement and advices please email me at fcapelizza@gmail.com, I'm new to GitHub and your request may lay unseen for months, so, until I become less shitty at this, please email me.

 All the best with your present and future endeavours,